-The 50th Anniversary of The Workshops
+The 50th Anniversary

-You can read how the Workshop Philosophy developed by CLICKING here.
+You can read how the workshop philosophy developed by CLICKING here.

 Now the story:

 The summer of 1972.
-While working as a freelance magazine photographer and writer, I discovered a great way to grow my career — a one week summer workshop.
+While working as a freelance magazine photographer and writer, I discovered a great way to grow my career—a one-week summer workshop.

 Being technically competent did not make me a photographer.
 What I didn’t know was how to see the world as a photographer does.
 I’d been a Navy Photojournalist in 1967 and when I returned from Vietnam I began looking at the work of other war photographers.
 I wanted to see how they had photographed their experience.
 I realized then what I should have seen, but didn’t.
 I’d been self-taught, working in a vacuum.
 I had no background in the history of my art form, therefor no context on which to base my work.
 I had a lot to learn.

 Ansel Adams hosted a workshop in Yosemite National Park for landscape photographers.
 The National Press Photographers Association (NPPA) held its annual Fall Missouri Workshops, a bootcamp for newspaper photographers.
 The Professional Photographers of America (PPA) held portrait and wedding workshops in Winona, Wisconsin.
-Minor White held workshop in his home in Cambridge.
+Minor White held a workshop in his home in Cambridge.
 Apirion Workshops in the Catskills held one-week classes for visual poets.
 Nothing came close to what I had in mind.

 If I had only one week each year, I thought, where would I go?
-Some place away from my normal life.
+Someplace away from my normal life.
 A place where I would be surrounded by other photographers.
 I wanted to be wrapped up in the process of being a photographer.
 What would that place look like?

 I started The Main Photographic Workshops the following summer.